 4. Hair Sensitivities

 Even if you haven’t had an allergic reaction to a hair care product in the past, be gentle with your hair when testing out new products.
-The scalp irritation or dryness might seem insignificant now, but it’s not good for your hair in the long run.
+Scalp irritation or dryness might seem insignificant now, but it’s not good for your hair in the long run.

 Always check the ingredients list of any product you purchase.
 Then you’ll at least know what you’re putting on your head.